Please confirm topic selection

 • timing of MRI depends on severity and progression of neurologic injury

-• an MRI should always be performed prior to open reduction or surgical stabilization
+• MRI should always be performed prior to open reduction or surgical stabilization

-• if a disc herniation is present with compression on the spinal cord, then you must go anterior to perform a anterior cervical diskectomy
+• if a disc herniation is present with compression of the spinal cord, then an anterior cervical discectomy must be performed

 • findings